Selections of student work from two courses are featured below.

 Through processes of visual negation and acts of physical exploration my works amplify the ambiguous relations between self, other, and world.
 My practice incorporates the intuitive body, affect of place, and the pull of the unknown to investigate the psychological and psychosocial ramifications of structures.
 Through the use of components such as mirrors, live-video and audio I extract tensions in temporal landscapes and expose the complexity of sorting subjective experience from material artifact.

-My sculptural practice is immersive and installation-based in scope and typically involves wood constructions and integrates: mirrors, two-way mirrors, plexiglass, and media such as projections, live or recorded video.
+Typically wood constructions integrating: mirrors, two-way mirrors, plexiglass, and media such as projections, live or recorded video.

 New Media and Participatory